reidevries/ReiKey/README.md

 ## Hardware Design:
 The PCB is intended to be sandwiched between two pieces of wood (or any material really), a top 5mm one with a cutout in the middle for all the keys, and a bottom one with a cutout for the Teensy LC.
 Eight M3 screws hold the pieces together.
 This way it is much simpler to make as a DIY project because it doesn't require costly plate manufacturing and the switches can be easily desoldered and resoldered.

+## PCB:
+The PCB is made in Kicad and requires [keebs.pretty](https://github.com/egladman/keebs.pretty) for the keyboard footprints.
+I had to make a custom footprint for the ""bigass"" enter key.
+It also requires the teensy [symbol](https://github.com/XenGi/teensy_library) and [footprint](https://github.com/XenGi/teensy.pretty) libraries from github user XenGi.

 ## Electronic Design:
 It has a 10x10 keyboard matrix with the F12 key going directly to ground.
 The only LEDs are under the caps lock and num lock keys, and a power LED above the arrow keys.
 It uses a Teensy LC as the microcontroller.